MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-03/README.md

 **Cannot find the View provenance option:** Right-click on different parts of the canvas.
 Some NiFi versions put the option on queues, some on processors.
 You can also access global provenance from the menu bar.

-**Docker will not stop:** If Ctrl+C does not work, open another terminal and run `docker compose down` in the lab folder.
-As a last resort, use Docker Desktop to stop the containers manually.
+**NiFi will not stop:** If Ctrl+C does not work, open another terminal, navigate to the lab-01 folder, and run `docker compose down`.
+As a last resort, open Docker Desktop and click the stop button on the NiFi container.